Corwith House, 2368 Montauk Highway, Bridgehampton. Monday through Friday, 10 a.m.-3 p.m., Saturday by appointment. 537-1088, bhmuseum.org

 SOUTHAMPTON HISTORICAL MUSEUM

 Rogers Mansion, 17 Meeting House Lane, Southampton.
-Tuesday through Saturday, 11 a.m.-4 p.m.
+Tuesday through Saturday, 11 a.m.-4 p.m., $4, free for members and children.
 283-2494, southamptonhistoricalmuseum.org

 300 West Main Street, Riverhead.
 Tuesday through Saturday, 12:30-4:30 p.m.
 727-2881, suffolkcountyhistoricalsociety.org